aurimas13/Time-Tracker/README.md

 # Docker

-To build & run docker do these commands: `docker build -t tracker .` &   `docker run --name tracker_docker -p 5000:5000 tracker`
+To build & run docker do these commands:
+`docker build -t tracker .` & `docker run --name tracker_docker -p 5000:5000 tracker`

-Followed by what is said at [Usage](#usage).
+To run the app ten got and follow what is said at [Navigation](#navigation).

 # Public